-Marie Skłodowska Curie Actions (MSCA-PF) provide support for researcher training and career development, placing the emphasis on their capacity for innovation.
 MSCA Postdoctoral fellowships support the career development of researchers for enhancing their individual competence diversification in terms of skills at multidisciplinary level and intersectoral experience.
 The MSCA-PF grant provides a competitive salary plus mobility and family allowances if applicable, as well as research, training and networking costs.
 This call to interest concerns the European Postdoctoral Fellowships (12 to 24 months of duration in Europe + optional placement in private sector in Europe of 6 months).
+More information: MSCA-PF

 What are the eligibility criteria?